ALEX’S CORNER-The Myth of Sisyphus as it applies to training.

 - Those who don’t.

-If you allow unnecessary obstacles into your path, those obstacles will probably deflect your attention, like piles of shit that you get stuck in on your way to your desired goal.
-And if the piles are big enough, you end up spending much of your time and energy getting unstuck from places that do you no good and don’t really belong in the gym experience.
+If you allow unnecessary obstacles into your path, those obstacles will probably deflect your attention, like piles of shit that get stuck to your boots on the way to your desired goal.
+And if those piles are big enough, you end up spending much of your time and energy getting unstuck from places that do you no good and don’t really belong in the gym experience.
 Then, all you are looking at is a hopeless uphill struggle pushing some heavy weight uphill.

 Maybe do something like this: